BeanieMen/RankRizz/server/db/README.md

 - `username` (string): The desired username for the new account.

 **Response:**
-- `success` (boolean): Indicates if the account creation was successful.
 - `passKey` (string|null): The generated pass key for the new account, or `null` if an error occurred.
 - `username` (string|null): The username that was attempted to be created, or `null` if an error occurred.
 - `error` (string|null): An error message if the request failed, or `null` if successful.